 I’ll say it again, your knowledge base must serve both audiences.
-Also, throughout this article, I will periodically reference processes that should be a part of your strategy in order for you to measure the success of your help knowledge base content.
+Also, throughout this article, I will periodically reference processes that should be a part of your support or knowledge strategy in order for you to measure the success of your help knowledge base content.

 I have 1 more related area worth mentioning before getting started, which is the ability to discover and find your help content.
 No matter how effective your help knowledge base articles are at solving problems and issues, if your customers and agents can’t find what they need, you’ve still failed with your knowledge base initiative.

 With those related topics out of the way, I’m going to specifically focus on the knowledge base article measurements in this article, with a concentration on effectiveness.
 I define effectiveness to be whether the help article achieves its intended purpose or not.
 You may be asking, “Aren’t all articles intended to solve a problem?”
 Well, ultimately yes, but no, not necessarily.
 The intent of an article could be any of the following.

 - Solve a problem, i.e. a solution.
 This article typically clear on the symptom and there is one way to resolve.
 It could also be an article that solves many issues, such as clearing your browser cache.